nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 > sort in descending order.
 > * For the `delete` commands, ID will not reset after deletion as stock ID, order ID and prescription ID are unique so that MediVault
 > can identify each stock, order and prescription entry uniquely.
-> * `/` is not allowed to be entered for all input parameters, as MediVault uses them to identity the parameters.
+> * `/` is not allowed to be entered for all input parameters, as MediVault uses it to identity the parameters.

 ## Managing Stocks